-14.08 Re-employment After Retirement
+14.06 Re-employment After Retirement

-Employees who have reached retirement age as prescribed under the Pension (Municipal) Act and continue in the Employer's service, or are re-engaged within three (3) calendar months of retirement, shall continue at their former increment step in the pay rate structure of the classification in which they are employed, and the employee's previous anniversary date shall be maintained.
+Employees who have reached retirement age as prescribed under the Pension (Municipal) Act and continue in the Employer's service, or are re-engaged within three (3) calendar months of retirement, shall have their previous anniversary date maintained.
 All perquisites (which does not include seniority) earned up to the date of retirement shall be continued or reinstated.

-14.09 Re-employment After Voluntary Termination or Dismissal for Cause
+14.07 Re-employment After Voluntary Termination or Dismissal for Cause